Brand Breakdown 001 Under Armour

 The first two marks protect Under Armour’s principal identity assets in; leather goods and sports bags (Class 18); the wider category of clothing, footwear and sporting apparel (Class 25); and sporting equipment and apparatuses (Class 28).

 Registered mark “HOVR”, on the other hand, is only registered in Class 18, covering solely footwear.
-HOVR being a range of footwear produced by Under Armour that include a range of technology (e.g. air pockets in the sole to reduce impact, and Under Armour’s material technology).
+HOVR being a range of footwear produced by Under Armour that includes a range of technology (e.g. air pockets in the sole to reduce impact, and Under Armour’s material technology).

 Analysis: Messages, Meanings and Markets